mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Registrations for error codes are required to include a description of the error code.
-An expert reviewer is advised to examine new registrations for possible duplication with existing error codes.
+An expert reviewer is advised to examine new registrations for possible duplication or interaction with existing error codes.

 In addition to common fields as described in Section {{Section 22.1 of !RFC9000}}, this registry includes two additional fields.
 Permanent